open-mmlab/mmyolo/docs/en/algorithm_descriptions/yolov8_description.md

 Integrate the probability of the distance between the center and the boundary of the box into the mathematical expectation of the distances.

 **(2) Dimensional transformation**
-YOLOv8 outputs three feature maps with 80x80, 40x40 and 20x20 scales.
+YOLOv8 outputs three feature maps with `80x80`, `40x40` and `20x20` scales.
 A total of 6 classification and regression different scales of  feature map are output by the head module.
 The 3 different scales of category prediction branch and bbox prediction branch are combined and dimensionally transformed.
 For the convenience of subsequent processing, the original channel dimensions are transposed to the end, and the category prediction branch and bbox prediction branch shapes are (b, 80x80+40x40+20x20, 80)=(b,8400,80), (b,8400,4), respectively.

 **(3) Scale Restroation**
 The classification prediction branch utilizes sigmoid calculations, whereas the bbox prediction branch requires decoding to xyxy format and conversion to the original scale of the input images.

 **(4) Thresholding**
-Iterate through each graph in the batch and use score_thr to perform thresholding.
+Iterate through each graph in the batch and use `score_thr` to perform thresholding.
 In this process, we also need to consider multi_label and nms_pre to ensure that the number of detected bboxs after filtering is no more than nms_pre.

 **(5) Reduction to the original image scale and NMS** Reusing the parameters for preprocessing, the remaining bboxs are first resized to the original image scale and then NMS is performed.
-The final number of bboxes cannot be more than max_per_img.
+The final number of bboxes cannot be more than `max_per_img`.

 Special Note: **The Batch shape inference strategy, which is present in YOLOv5, is currently not activated in YOLOv8.
 By performing a quick test in MMYOLO, it can be observed that activating the Batch shape strategy can result in an approximate AP increase of around 0.1% to 0.2%.**